JaiyahhD/JaiyahhD/README.md

 - 👋 Hi, I’m @JaiyahhD
-- 👀 I’m interested in becoming a Full-Stack Engineer
+- 👀 I’m interested in becoming a Front-End Developer
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on projects to help build my portfolio.
 - 📫 How to reach me: jai.kdavis04@gmail.com